KhronosGroup/Vulkan-Samples/samples/extensions/graphics_pipeline_library/README.md

 ## Conclusion

-With the new extension it's now possible to separate the monolithic pipeline state into multiple parts that can be r-used and built independently.
-This opens up new possibilities for optimizing pipeline creation and reducing hick-ups at runtime.
+With the new extension it's now possible to separate the monolithic pipeline state into multiple parts that can be reused  and built independently.
+This opens up new possibilities for optimizing pipeline creation and reducing hitches at runtime.